 You will learn essential practical details about litigating patent suits in federal district court and the ITC, including how to prepare complaints and answers, where to initiate a patent litigation, and how to mount an effective defense.
-Understand the claim construction process leading up to the Markman hearing and the Federal Circuit’s evolving law of how patents should be interpreted.
+Understand the claim construction process leading up to the Markman hearing and the Federal Circuit’s ever-evolving law of how patents should be interpreted.
 Assess what is needed to prove infringement and how a patent may be invalidated by prior art.
 Explore what to expect at trial and what remedies are available.
-Learn how to bring patent challenges at the PTO, including how inter partes review (IPR) is initiated, the types of patentability challenges that one can make, and the key procedural aspects of such proceedings.
-Learn about various ethical rules that govern patent litigation and hear from in-house attorneys regarding their perspectives on managing patent litigations and the development of their patent portfolios.
+Learn how to bring patent challenges at the PTO, including how inter partes review (IPR) proceedings are initiated, the types of patentability challenges that one can make, and the key procedural aspects of such proceedings.
+Learn about various ethical rules that govern patent litigation and hear from in-house attorneys regarding their perspectives on managing patent litigations and the development of patent portfolios.

 What You Will Learn

 After completing this program, participants will be able to:

 - Gain an overview of patents and how they are obtained at the PTO

 - Learn fundamentals of the law concerning how patent claims can be interpreted

 - Patent enforcement actions in federal district courts and the ITC

 - Challenging patents at the PTO through inter partes review